tafiya/ecomerce-product-review-client/README.md

 ### Product Detail Page
 - Product Information: Display detailed information about the product, including images (possibly a gallery), description, price, availability, and specifications.
 - Ratings and Reviews: Show the overall rating and distribution of ratings (e.g., how many 5-star, 4-star reviews, etc.).
-List user reviews with the reviewer's name (or username), date, rating (stars), and review text.
+List user reviews with the reviewer's name (or username), rating (stars), and review text.
+- Social Share: Share the product on social media platforms like Facebook.

 ### Review Submission
 - Write Reviews: Allow logged-in users to write reviews for products.
 Reviews must include a rating (stars) and can optionally include a text comment.